sebscontento/cvlcAPI-flask-frontend/README.md

 # README.md

-## Flask Frontend for CVLC Backend
+## Frontend for CVLC Backend

-This is a Flask frontend application designed to work with the CVLC (Command Line VLC) backend for video streaming and processing.
+This is a frontend application designed to work with the CVLC (Command Line VLC) backend for video streaming and processing.

 Works with this FastAPI backend https://github.com/sebscontento/cvlcAPI-FastAPI-backend

-    ```

 ## install requirements